You can now send a message to anyone and allow them to send you an automatic reply using SMS QR code.

 How does the SMS QR code work in 3 ways?

-Unlike other solutions that do not allow the generation of QR codes when all information boxes are not filled, this QR code solution lets you do so.
+Unlike other solutions that do not allow the generation of QR codes when all information boxes are not filled, this QR code to SMS solution lets you do so.

 This QR code works in 3 different ways: